Defining the field of immuno-oncology and the potential of immunotherapy for cancer patients

 Located in Massachusetts, Odyssey Therapeutics aims to create next-generation precision medicine for patients with cancer and inflammatory diseases.
 The Odyssey team can quickly identify relevant targets and optimize therapeutic assets for clinical development using their in-house intellectual capital.

 Located in California, Artiva develops off-the-shelf therapies like allogeneic NK cell therapies, including CAR-NK cell therapies designed to treat solid tumors or hematologic malignancies.
-Their mission is to deliver safe and easily accessible cancer therapies to patients.
+Its mission is to deliver safe and easily accessible cancer therapies to patients.

 Located in California, Filtricine has developed targeted nutrient deprivation (TND) therapy, which focuses on taking away nutrients critical for the growth of cancer cells.
 This helps to exploit metabolic dependencies to stop cancer from spreading.